scriptrdotio/quickstart/quickstart/Readme.md

 ------------
 - Click on the settings icon of the Average Speed speedometer widget.
 - Update
-  -  message tag field with {"speedometer__average_speed_&lt;value of device id you got on your mobile&gt;"}
+  -  Message tag field with {"speedometer__average_speed_&lt;value of device id you got on your mobile&gt;"}
-  - api params field with {"deviceId": "&lt;value of device id you got on your mobile&gt;"}
+  - API params field with {"deviceId": "&lt;value of device id you got on your mobile&gt;"}
 - Save your new average speed speedometer config for the live average speed calculations.

 ------------
-- click on the settings icon of the accelerometer widget.
+- Click on the settings icon of the accelerometer widget.
-- update
+- Update
-  - message tag field with {accelerometer_&lt;value of device id you got on your mobile&gt;"}
+  - Message tag field with {accelerometer_&lt;value of device id you got on your mobile&gt;"}
-  - save your new accelerometer config for live motion changes.**
+  - Save your new accelerometer config for live motion changes.**

 ------------
 - click on settings icon of the line chart widget.
 - update
-  - message tag field with {linechart_speed_&lt;value of device id you got on your mobile&gt;"}
+  - Message tag field with {linechart_speed_&lt;value of device id you got on your mobile&gt;"}
-  - save your new line chart config for speed over time charting.
+  - Save your new line chart config for speed over time charting.
 ------------
   - From the workspace, select the quickstart/api/subscriber file, then click on the Subscribe button on the top right corner to subscribe it to the requestChannel.